drufball/yosai/_drafts/seige.md

 Susano held one large hand out, their cloak billowing in the wind.
 The lightning eyes on their mask scrunched closed as they grinned.
 "I can give you the power to help."

 There was no time to hesitate.
 Mamoru reached out, clasping Susano's forearm.
 The loose rocks and dirt surrounding them were flung away as a sphere of electrical current discharged outwards.
-Mamoru's entire body tensed as he felt his muscles growing even more massive, his body lengthening as he reached nearly 7 feet tall.
+Mamoru's entire body tensed as he felt his muscles growing even more massive, his body lengthening as he reached nearly seven feet tall.
 His eyes glowed a bright blue.

 "I'm going to throw you now."
-Mamoru nodded his ascent.
+Mamoru nodded his assent.
 "By the way, I've never done this before."

-Mamoru turned towards the god, their hands still clasped.
+Mamoru turned towards the god, still gripping each others' forearms.
 "Thrown someone?"

 "No. Had a friend!
 I always wanted one."
 Their electric grin widened, almost manic.
 "But you're all so _fragile_."

 Mamoru opened his mouth to respond, but the attempt was cut short.
 Susano turned their body towards Sakuya, pivoting at the hips and tensing the muscles in their arm.
 Mamoru barely had time to clamp down on the god's forearm.
 Even clasping with all his might, Mamoru had a moment of panic that his arm would simply be ripped off.

-The surge of strength from the god was unbelievable.
+The surge of strength from Susano was unbelievable.
 But Mamoru found his muscles filled with new strength.
 His mind moved faster, allowing him to react as his body was pulled off the ground.
 He lifted his axe as Susano released him.
-The air around him began to burn from the speed of his passage.
-He opened his mouth to roar but the force of his travel pressed the sound to the bottom of his lungs.
+The air around him ignited from the speed of his passage.
+He opened his mouth to yell but the force of his travel pressed the sound to the bottom of his lungs.

 Sakuya's eyes moved, glancing in the direction of Mamoru's approach.
 That was all she managed.

 To the rest of the world, Sakuya had Katsumi pinned, ready to deliver a fatal blow.
 Susano grabbed Mamoru by the forearm.
 They nodded to each other.
 The Stormbringer turned, hefting Mamoru.
 Then Mamoru and Sakuya disappeared.

-In their place, a column of burning air extended from Susano.
+In their place, a horizontal column of burning air extended from Susano.
 It passed through the point Sakuya had been standing and burned a line through the woods as far as the eye could see.
-A ten foot wide swath of the army had been incinerated instantly.
+A ten foot wide swath of the attacking army had been incinerated instantly.

 A heartbeat later, a shockwave flattened the surrounding crops.
-The god's leaned into the surge of pressure and weathered it as it passed them by.
+The gods leaned into the surge of pressure as it passed them by.
 Chiyoko barely managed to keep her feet by clutching onto Tsukuyomi.
 Everyone else was knocked prone.

 "Whoops!
 Maybe that was a bit too much..."
 There was a crack as Susano disappeared in a flash of sparks.
 A moment later, another crack heralded their return.
 The god held Mamoru in their arms.
-He was unconscious, badly bruised, bleeding from a few gashes, but otherwise still breathing.
+He was unconscious, badly bruised, bleeding from several gashes, but otherwise still breathing.
 "Ha!
 Look at that.
 He's OK!"

 Chiyoko released Tsukuyomi's fur and charged towards Susano.
 "What have you done?
 I told you not to treat him like a plaything!"
 Chiyoko drew her bow and aimed an arrow at the god.